Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 Avoid the most common mistake

 Many travellers choose an area based only on what looks “central on the map”.
-In Oslo it is smarter to choose by experience: walkability, fjord vibe, neighbourhood feel, or nightlife.
+In Oslo, it is smarter to choose by experience: walkability, fjord vibe, neighbourhood feel, or nightlife.
 When your base matches your vibe, the whole trip flows better.

 Find the best Vander apartment for your trip →